defn/kit/README.md

 Toot
 ====

 Implement Otto using mostly bash and json.
+The `toot` name is temporary, I've no idea what to call it.

-Instead of Appfile, use Appfile.json.
+Instead of Appfile, use Blockfile.json

 Setup
 =====